 - a.
-Parents are required to discuss with the School Nurse any long-term health care needs, for example asthma, epilepsy, allergies and diabetes.
-This will ensure that the school; has the necessary medication and that the appropriate information is recorded and held on record. - b.
-Pupils suffering with asthma are required to have two inhalers/relievers in school. - c.
-Pupils suffering with allergies who have been prescribed epi-pens are required to have 2 epipens in school.
+Parents are required to discuss with the School Nurse and/or Welfare Officer any long-term health care needs, for example asthma, epilepsy, allergies and diabetes.
+This will ensure the school has the necessary medication and the appropriate information is recorded and held on record. - b.
+Pupils suffering with asthma are required to have an inhaler/reliever in school, which is kept in the First Aid Officer. - c.
+Pupils suffering with allergies who have been prescribed epi-pens are required to have 2 epipens in school. - d.
+The First Aid Office holds epi-pens and inhalers for emergency use.